 The traditional winery is located in the community Eltville-Erbach in the German growing area Rheingau, The seat is the "Draiser Hof", which was founded in 1141 by monks of the Cistercian Order the abbey monastery Eberbach as an annex (Grangie) for the management of vineyards and arable land in Eltville and Erbach was built.
-The winery and the associated lands were acquired in 1818 by the Barons' family at Knyphausen.
-Today, Arne Wilken is responsible as the manager and butler.
+The estate and its lands were acquired in 1818 by the Barons' family at Knyphausen.
+Arne Wilken is responsible today as the manager and butler.

 The vineyards cover ten hectares of vineyards in the individual layers Hohenrain.
 Marcobrunn.
 Michel Mark.
 Steinmorgen (Lauterbach) Sandgrub (Kiedrich), as well as Rheinberg (Eltville).
 They are with the varieties Riesling (75%) and Pinot Noir ( Pinot Noir ) as well as a "Rheingauer mixed sentence" with the autochthonous, sometimes rare varieties Elbling.
 Gewurztraminer.
 Sylvaner.
 Orleans (Species Yellow Orléans), White Heunisch ( Gouais blanc ) and Red Riesling (the winery is one of the pioneers of the rare variety) planted.